altnitak/Drei-Punkte-Wurf/README.md

-# 🏀 Three-Point Inflation in the NBA
+# 🏀 Drei-Punkte Inflation in the NBA
 ## Where is the limit?

 ## 1. Projektbeschreibung